latmarat/blog/about/index.md

 The opinions expressed in the blog represent **my own** and not those of the institutions I am (or was) affiliated with.

 I am not affiliated with any of the organizations holding rights to the commercial or open-source software mentioned in the blog.
 All rights belong to their respective owners, refer to the corresponding licenses for the terms of use.
-I do not advocate for any of the software or service mentioned in the blog.
+I do not advocate for any software or service mentioned in the blog.

-All the information, codes, and frameworks in the blog are provided **as is**, for informational purposes, in the hope that they will be useful, though with no warranties, expressed or implied, and with no rights conferred.
+All the information, codes, and frameworks in the blog are provided **as is**, for informational purposes, in the hope that they will be useful, though with **no warranties**, expressed or implied, and with no rights conferred.
 So you can use them only **at your own risk**.

-Questions and bug reports are welcome, however, note that I do not actively use many of the codes described in the blog so that I may not be always able to address your question/request.
+Questions and bug reports are welcome, however, note that I do not actively use many of the codes described in the blog anymore so that I may not be always able to address your question/request.
 Also, I am much more likely to respond to questions concerned directly with my codes rather than problems with compilation/installation of third-party software.